-Among its many activities, the Center for International Programs administers an International Studies Minor, coordinates study abroad and exchange opportunities for faculty and students, oversees support services for international students, co-sponsors a Model United Nations Program, maintains a World-Wide Web home page, and organizes each spring a major lecture series on an international theme.
-More information on international activities of the university is available in the Center for International Programs, located at 204 Georgia Avenue.
+Among its many activities, the Center for International Programs administers an International Studies Minor, coordinates study abroad and exchange opportunities for faculty and students, oversees support services for international students, maintains a World-Wide Web home page, and organizes each spring a major lecture series on an international theme.
+More information on international activities of the university is available in the Center for International Programs, located at 204 Georgia Avenue, or online at >www.valdosta.edu/cip>.